whatnotery/whatnotery/README.md

 - Independent Film & Music 🎶🎬

-- Environmentalism and the outdoors in general 🌳🍃🌲
+- Environmentalism, Urbanism, and their intersection 🌳🏦